June 24, 2022 – October 23, 2022

 Medawisla Lodge and Cabins offers opportunities for hiking, paddling, fly-fishing, canoe camping, snowshoeing, and cross-country skiing steps away from your private cabin or bunkhouse accommodations.

 Winter guests have access to more than 30 miles of groomed cross-country ski trails around the lodge, plus an additional 80 miles of lodge-to-lodge groomed trails connecting Medawisla to Gorman Chairback and Little Lyford lodge.
 Located a day’s ski or snowshoe apart, you can travel lodge-to-lodge from Medawisla to West Branch Pond Camp, on to Little Lyford, and finally Gorman Chairback.
 A shuttle service is available so that your car is waiting for you at the end of your trip and a gear shuttle transports your gear to your next lodge, providing you with the freedom to ski or snowshoe with just a day pack.
 Complimentary snowshoes are available for use.
+Linens are not provided to guests staying in bunkhouses so those guests should bring a 3-4 season sleeping bag.
+For details on preparing for your winter stay, visit here.

 Summer guests can enjoy the waterfront campfire, paddle Second Roach Pond using complimentary kayaks, canoes, and paddle boards.
 A central roofed pavilion offers a place to gather and a propane grill is available for those taking the self-service option.
+Linens, comforters and a bath towel are provided in cabins.
+Bunkhouse beds include a pillow with case and wool blankets.
+Bunkhouse guests should bring a sleeping bag or linens, and a bath towel.

 Dinner, breakfast, and a trail lunch are included in full-service nightly rates.
 Beer and wine are available for purchase.
 For guests taking the self-service option, individual meals may be purchased at the lodge.
 Breakfast is served family-style at 8 a.m. sharp.
 Made-to-order trail lunches are available at breakfast.

 A self-service option is available Spring through mid-September in the cabins and waterfront bunkhouse that share a central bathhouse.
-Cabins/bunkhouse include a two burner stove, utensils and service ware.
+Cabins/bunkhouse include a two burner stove, dorm-style fridge, utensils and service ware.
 All share a central bathhouse with composting toilets and hot showers.
 The waterfront roofed pavilion offers a place to gather and has a propane grill available to guests.
 Individual meals may be purchased upon arrival.
 All guests are welcome to enjoy the camp’s amenities.

 Two cabins are ADA accessible.
 One deluxe cabin has a private bath with shower, propane “wood stove”, and electricity and has meal service included.
 One cabin has a propane “wood stove”, electricity, shares a central bathhouse and has self service option (seasonal).
 Cabins are a short walk from the parking area.
 We are available to help with luggage.
 Both bunkhouses are ADA accessible and one bunkhouse has a self-service option.
 The main lodge, dining hall, central bathhouse, and meeting space are ADA accessible.
 Hardened gravel paths run throughout camp.